IsabelaFranceschi/Comparative-Country-Dashboard/README.md

 ## How to Use
 1. **Select a Country**: Begin by choosing a single country from the dropdown menu.
 2. **Choose other countries and years**: Select other countries and years to compare indicators over time.

+## Data source
+The data was obtained from the [World Bank Group](https://www.worldbank.org/ext/en/home).

 ## Run the app